-When it comes to calculating your online advertising rates, your traffic, content, and audiences come as the most important factors, among with a couple of others:
+When it comes to calculating your online advertising rates, your website traffic, content, and audiences come as the most important factors, among a couple of others:

-Traffic is the first and most basic online advertising characteristic used to evaluate a website's potential to bring value to the potential advertisers who want to reach their target audiences.
-The more visitors you have, the more people are going to see an ad, and the more leads they are likely to generate for the business from one simple message.
-It is not surprising then, how marketers can expect to pay thousand of dollars for a single ad on a single page if they bring great results.
+Traffic is the first and most basic online advertising characteristic used to evaluate a website's worth to bring value to the potential advertisers who want to reach their target audiences.
+The more visitors you have, the more people are going to see an online ad, and the more leads they are likely to generate for the business from one simple message.
+Marketers are willing to pay thousands of dollars for a single ad on a single page if they bring great results.

-Once you’ve reached a certain number of daily or monthly visitors, you can start monetizing your pages via Google Ads, affiliate marketing, or the supply-side platform (SSP).
+Once you’ve reached a certain number of visitors per month, you can start monetizing your pages via Google Ads, affiliate marketing, or the supply-side platform (SSP).
 This number can vary greatly depending on your niche and audiences - some marketers claim it's enough to have 250 unique daily visitors, while others argue this number can be as high as 2000 per month.
-Your final number will mostly depend on the profits advertisers can get from your placements - for luxury products it can be enough to advertise online to that one targeted high-paying customer, while mass-market brands can value the quantity of your traffic over its quality.
+Your final number will mostly depend on the profits potential advertisers can get from your placements - for luxury products it can be enough to advertise online to that one targeted high-paying customer, while mass-market brands can value the quantity of your traffic over its quality.

 Potential advertisers want to reach their target audiences but if the amount of traffic on your web pages is still too low to start monetizing, you should first grow your website to ensure it will be seen among, for instance, Google search engine search results.
 The high search engine ranking can be achieved by link building, writing the blog, or getting a promotion on other resources with guest posts, etc.

 As we already mentioned, data about your audience is one of the most valuable assets of your website, as it provides unique information regarding viewers’ interests, demographics, and behavior.
 Things like age, hobbies, or locations can provide advertisers with great insights regarding their online advertising campaigns’ and products’ performance (which is the key to growing a successful business and getting profits).
 Thus, the more information you can provide regarding people who are about to encounter an ad, the higher are the website ad prices you can count on.